When the silver screen went dark: Bollywood counts its losses in year of pandemic | Entertainment

 “Things are looking better, vaccines have started in many parts of the world, the fear psychosis has reduced.
 We all need to ensure that we put mid-sized compelling movies for people to come to theatres.
 This will lay the ground for big films like ‘Radhe’, ‘Sooryavanshi’, ‘83’ and ‘Jayeshbhai Jordar’,” Rathi said.
 Producer Bhushan Kumar of T-Series said they began the year on a good note with ''Tanhaji'' but the pandemic was a big blow. ''It resulted in pushing the release of the films for the foreseeable future and halting the shoots of several ongoing projects,” Kumar told PTI.

-Things have started looking up with the opening of theatres but Sarkar said he is waiting for the overseas markets to get better. ''The entire US and Europe is in shut down mode.
+Sarkar is waiting for the overseas markets to get better. ''The entire US and Europe is in shut down mode.
 So we are waiting for the overseas market to return to normalcy,'' he said.

 ALSO READ